 Scientists have now confirmed the benefits of meditation are profound.
-Studies now show meditation can help you reduce anxiety and depression, deeper relaxation, a sharper mind, better immune function, and gain control over your emotions.
+Studies now show meditation can help you reduce anxiety and depression, have deeper relaxation, a sharper mind, better immune function, and gain control over your emotions.

 A major Stoic meditation is on understanding the things out of our control and those things in our control.
 And yes there are also Buddhist texts talking about the same thing.